 It is a matter of great urgency, in these days of international, inter-racial, and inter-religious tension, that Islamic artistic and cultural traditions should be understood and appreciated in non-Islamic areas of the world.
 It is the hope of the author that this small book will bring to an ever wider public the works of the great craftsman potters of the Islamic past, and that through understanding and appreciation of their unique contribution to the history of the world ceramics there will grow a much deeper respect for the Islamic world as a whole.

-Object information may not accurately reflect the actual contents of the original publication, as our object records contain current data about the object. we present current data known about the object.
+Object information may not accurately reflect the actual contents of the original publication, since our online objects contain current information held in our collections database.
 Click on 'buy this publication' to purchase printed versions of our online publications, where available, or contact the Jameel Study Centre to arrange access to books on our collections that are now out of print.